 The Registrant, DiVall Insured Income Properties 2 Limited Partnership (the "Partnership"), is a limited partnership organized under the Wisconsin Uniform Limited Partnership Act pursuant to a Certificate of Limited Partnership dated as of November 20, 1987, and governed by a Limited Partnership Agreement, as amended from time to time (collectively, the "Partnership Agreement").
-The Partnership is managed by its general partner, The Provo Group, Inc. (the "General Partner", "TPG", and "Management").
-As of December 31, 2012, the Partnership had 1,652 Limited Partners owning an aggregate of 46,280.3 Limited Partnership Interests (the "Interests").
+The Partnership is managed by its general partner, The Provo Group, Inc. (the "General Partner").
+As of December 31, 2013, the Partnership had 1,574 Limited Partners owning an aggregate of 46,280.3 Limited Partnership Interests (the "Interests").

 The Partnership is engaged in the business of owning and operating its investment portfolio of commercial real estate properties (the "Properties").
-At December 31, 2012, the Partnership owned twelve properties, located in a total of five states.
+At December 31, 2013, the Partnership owned twelve properties, located in a total of five states.
 The Properties are leased on a triple net basis primarily to, and operated by, primarily franchisees of national, regional and local retail chains under long-term leases.
 The lessees are predominantly fast food, family style, and casual/theme restaurants.

-At December 31, 2012 nine of the twelve Properties were and continue to be leased to three Wendy's Franchisee's, with six of the Properties being leased to Wendgusta, LLC ("Wendgusta"), two of the Properties being leased to Wendcharles I, LLC ("Wendcharles II"), and one of the Properties being leased to Wendcharles II, LLC ("Wendcharles II").
-Operating base rents from these nine leases comprised approximately 75% of the total 2012 operating base rents.
-During 2012, additional percentage rents were also generated from these nine Wendy's properties and totaled approximately \$457,000.
+At December 31, 2013 nine of the twelve Properties were and continue to be leased to three Wendy's Franchisee's, with six of the Properties being leased to Wendgusta, LLC ("Wendgusta"), two of the Properties being leased to Wendcharles I, LLC ("Wendcharles I"), and one of the Properties being leased to Wendcharles II, LLC ("Wendcharles II").
+Operating base rents from these nine leases comprised approximately 75% of the total 2013 operating base rents.
+During 2013, additional percentage rents were also generated from these nine Wendy's properties and totaled \$470,478.
 Additionally, the nine properties exceeded 75% of the Partnership's total Properties, both by historical asset value and number.
-Eight of the nine Wendy's leases are set to expire in November of 2021, with the remaining Wendy's lease set to expire in November of 2016.
+One of the Wendy's leases is set to expire in November 2016, another seven are set to expire in November 2021, with a ninth lease set to expire in November 2026.

 See Properties under Item 2 below for the table of all Properties and lease expirations and a discussion of Properties with significant developments.

 During the process of leasing the Properties, the Partnership may experience competition from owners and managers of other properties.
-As a result, in connection with negotiating tenant leases, along with recognizing market conditions, Management may offer rental concessions, or other inducements, which may have an adverse impact on the results of the Partnership's operations.
+As a result, in connection with negotiating tenant leases, along with recognizing market conditions, the General Partner may offer rental concessions, or other inducements, which may have an adverse impact on the results of the Partnership's operations.
 The Partnership is also in competition with sellers of similar properties to locate suitable purchasers for its Properties.